The Yummy Life

 Step 6.
 Put the jar in a cool, dark place for at least 2 weeks.
 Every 2-3 days, flip it over or give it a stir.

 Finished!
 Wasn't that easy?
 And look how beautiful the peppermint liqueur looks in these bottles.
-I got my hermetic top bottles at The Container Store.
+I love the swing-top bottles pictured below.
+It's easy to pour from them, and they make an impressive gift.
 You can use any kind of bottle or jar, as long as they have an air-tight top.
 Cork top bottles are not recommended, because the cork is porous and will allow the liquid to slowly evaporate.

 3 bottles